-DC area braces for destructive evening storms, hail and tornadoes
+Thousands of flight cancellations, 1.1 million lose power as strong storms hit eastern US

 Strong advised residents: “Have yourself in a strong shelter.
 Be at home or be at work.”

+By early evening, more than 1.1 million customers were without power across Alabama, Georgia, South Carolina, North Carolina, Maryland, Delaware, New Jersey, Pennsylvania, Tennessee, West Virginia and Virginia — all states along the storm system’s path, according to poweroutage.us.
+The Knoxville Utilities Board tweeted that the damage across its service area in Tennessee was “widespread and extensive” and will likely take several days to repair.

+A row of utility poles were toppled in Westminster, Maryland, WJLA-TV reported.

 Collins reported from Columbia, South Carolina.
-Associated Press writer Darlene Superville in Washington contributed to this report.
+Associated Press writer Darlene Superville in Washington and AP Airlines Writer David Koenig contributed to this report.